wilmerterrero/wilmerterrero/README.md

 ## &#x270d; Blog & Writing

-Apart from coding, I also maintain a blog - you can find my articles on my website at [wilmerterrero.com](https://wilmerterrero.com/).
+Apart from coding, I also maintain a blog - you can find my articles on my website at [wilmerterrero.com](https://wilmerterrero.com/) (spanish).

 ## &#x1f4c8; GitHub Stats